 The basic approach for identification is to use multi-class classification.
 You end up with a probabilities distribution across all your classes used during training.
 But what if you have now a new product, and need to add its class to your classifier?
 You have no choice but to retrain your entire model.

-An alternative is to use fingerprint.
+An alternative is to use fingerprints.
 The idea is to generate a vector from an image, being the most specific of a product regardless of noise (orientation, background, lighting, etc.).
-To identify a product in an image, we compare its vector to a list of reference vector for all existing products.
-Such comparison is performed using cosine distance : the closest value to 1 (same vector) correspond to the identified product https://medium.com/@sorenlind/nearest-neighbors-with-keras-and-coreml-755e76fedf36.
-And reference vectors are previously calculated with images from a basic desktop scanner, for every products sold in the West African market.
+To identify a product in an image, we compare its vector to a list of reference vectors for all existing products.
+Such comparison is performed using cosine distance: the closest value to 1 (same vector) corresponds to the identified product https://medium.com/@sorenlind/nearest-neighbors-with-keras-and-coreml-755e76fedf36.
+And reference vectors are previously calculated with images from a basic desktop scanner, for every product sold in the West African market.

 Small is beautiful

 To get a good fingerprint, the idea is to generalize what you want to identify.
 And neural networks are great for that.